 Another type of FDM combination with LDM is an LFDM configuration as shown in Figure 5.23.
 Since the subslicing parameters are only applied to Core PLPs, the cell writing order of the associated Enhanced PLPs follows the cell writing order of those Core PLPs as described in Figure 5.23.
 As shown in this LFDM example, when the cell multiplexing for FDM requires a PLP to span the whole subframe duration, receivers will also need to buffer Enhanced PLP(s) for the whole subframe duration because the Enhanced PLP(s) that follow the cell writing order of Core PLP(s) should be re-ordered.
 Note that for buffering the Enhanced PLP(s), an extra frame buffer (e.g., DRAM) can be used, rather than consuming the TI memory (e.g., SRAM).
-Due to this additional frame memory requirement, it is recommended that the number of cells of Enhanced PLP(s) buffered in a frame memory be less than or equal to 2^{20} when such an LFDM configuration is used.
-That is, in the example of Figure 5.23, the sum of L1D_plp_size of PLP #3 in the EL) should not exceed 2^{20} cells due to the limitation of frame buffer in receivers.
+Due to this additional frame memory requirement, it is recommended that the number of cells of Enhanced PLP(s) buffered in a frame memory be less than or equal to 220 when such an LFDM configuration is used.
+That is, in the example of Figure 5.23, the sum of L1D_plp_size of PLP #0 and PLP #1 in the CL (which is equal to the sum of L1D_plp_size of PLP #2 and PLP #3 in the EL) should not exceed 220 cells due to the limitation of frame buffer in receivers.
 Note that in the example configuration shown in Figure 5.23, the Enhanced PLP (PLP #3) is spread over multiple TI Groups, and therefore the CTI mode is disallowed.